jman4747/memos/ORG-4_Engineering_Process.md

 - What awards will we aim for?
 - What aspects of the team/robot will we emphasize to judges to get awards?
 - What types of scoring will we prioritize at the event?
 (Helps decide which sub-systems get priority for completion.)

+Competition plans shall take the form of User Stories collected from each department that detail their plans for each competition.

 ## Strategy Verification